w3c/wcag3/guidelines/groups/input-operation/keyboard-interface-input/user-control-of-keyboard-focus.md

 type: foundational
 ---

-When the keyboard focus is moved, one of the following is true:
+When the :term[keyboard focus] is moved, one of the following is true:
 - The focus was moved under direct user control;
 - A new :term[view], such as a dialog, is introduced and focus is moved to that view;
 - The user is informed of the potential keyboard focus move before it happens and given the chance to avoid the move;